rage/ethics-of-ai-copy/data/chapter-1/3-elements-of-ethics.md

 <text-box variant="hint" name="Hume´s Guillotine: Facts, value and norms">

 Normative claims do not describe how the world is.
-Instead, they prescribe how the world should be.
+Instead, **they prescribe how the world should be**.
 This is, they imply “ought-to” evaluations, in distinction to sentences that provide "is" types of assertions.
 For instance, a sentence "This machine-learning system is a black-box system" is descriptive, while a sentence “Machine-learning systems should be transparent" is normative.